CosmicFinisher/CosmicLexicon.Foundation/docs/research/core_utilities_research/data_collection/primary_findings_part1.md

 ### Security (`src/security/`)

 *   The `README.Core.Security.md` file states the goal of providing base utilities related to security concepts, augmenting `System.Security`.
 It mentions `Cryptography/` as a sub-namespace and emphasizes caution and providing building blocks, not complete solutions.
-*   The file listing for `src/security/src/` shows `OpenEchoSystem.Core.xSecurity.csproj`.
+*   The file listing for `src/security/src/` shows `ConsmicLexicon.Foundation.xSecurity.csproj`.
 There is a subdirectory `crypto/` with its own README and files.
 *   **Potential Areas for Investigation:**
     *   Examine the contents and README of the `crypto/` subdirectory to understand the specific cryptographic utilities provided.
 Do they adhere to the rule of *not* implementing custom algorithms and only using `System.Security.Cryptography`?
-    *   Are there other foundational security-related utilities that would be appropriate for `OpenEchoSystem.Core.xSecurity` (e.g., secure random number generation helpers)?
+    *   Are there other foundational security-related utilities that would be appropriate for `ConsmicLexicon.Foundation.xSecurity` (e.g., secure random number generation helpers)?
     *   Assess the commenting and test coverage in this module and its submodules, with a strong focus on correctness and security implications.

 ### Text (`src/text/`)